zhuxius/zhuxius/README.md

 👋 Hi, I’m Albert Zhu

-I currently work as a Software Engineer @ Capital One, working on financial software integrations and receipt image attachments.
+I currently work as a Software Engineer @ Capital One.

 This is a personal account where I'll be building things for fun like Discord bots and other little learning projects.